Inductive constructions for frameworks on a two-dimensional fixed torus: Introduction

+One of the earliest investigations into frameworks on a fixed torus is due to Whiteley \cite{UnionMatroids}.
+The following result from that paper shows that given a graph $G$ with certain combinatorial properties, we can always find an appropriate gain assignment $\bm$ and geometric realization $\p$ to yield a minimally rigid framework on the $d$-dimensional fixed torus (the equivalence of {\it (i)} and {\it (ii)} is a well known result due to Nash-Williams \cite{NashWilliams}).

+\begin{thm}[Whiteley, \cite{UnionMatroids}] For a multigraph $G$, the following are equivalent: \begin{enumerate}[(i)] \item $G$ satisfies $|E| = d|V|-d$, and every subgraph $G' \subseteq G$ satisfies $|E'| \leq d|V'| - d$, \item $G$ is the union of $d$ edge-disjoint spanning trees, \item For some gain assignment $m$ and some realization $p$, the framework $\pofw$ is minimally rigid on the $d$-dimensional fixed torus. \end{enumerate} \end{thm} The goal of the present paper is to strengthen and broaden the scope of Theorem \ref{waltersThm} in two dimensions.
+In particular, we will answer the question ``for {\it what} gain assignments $m$ is $\pog$ generically minimally rigid on $\Tor^2$?"

+The algebraic-geometric theory of $d$-dimensional periodic frameworks was set out by Borcea and Streinu \cite{periodicFrameworksAndFlexibility}.
+In our language their set-up corresponds to the {\it variable torus}, where the periodic lattice is allowed to undergo affine transformation.
+The basic ideas of \cite{periodicFrameworksAndFlexibility} have now become standard for the study of periodic frameworks.
+The ideas presented in this paper are specialized to the fixed torus, and were developed independently in \cite{myThesis}.

+As mentioned above, Malestein and Theran have established a characterization of generic rigidity on the variable torus \cite{Theran}.
+The broad range of methods used there are quite different from what is presented here.
+They involve matroid representations and the introduction of {\it periodic direction networks}, which are a type of infinite multigraph where each edge is (periodically) assigned a direction.
+It is not clear that inductive methods such as those presented here can be used to characterize rigidity on a variable torus.
+The development of inductive techniques for the variable torus is a challenging and interesting open problem (see also Section \ref{sec:conclusion} for further discussion).

-Inductive techniques are both general and widely used.
-They easily adapt to $d$-dimensional frameworks, and have been used to generate special classes of three-dimensional rigid structures.
-Inductive techniques have also played a key role in the development of {\it global rigidity}, the study of graphs with unique realizations.
-Furthermore, inductive methods also appear in the study of special classes of frameworks, for example Schulze's work on symmetric frameworks \cite{BS3}, and Nixon, Owen and Power's recent exploration of frameworks supported on surfaces embedded in $\mathbb R^3$ \cite{Nixon}.
-For these reasons we believe that inductive techniques in the periodic setting are valuable.
+Inductive techniques are both general and widely used \cite{inductionSurvey}.
+In addition to providing a characterization of generic rigidity in the plane \cite{Henneberg}, Henneberg-type moves easily adapt to $d$-dimensional (finite) frameworks.
+Inductive techniques have also played a key role in the development of {\it global rigidity}, the study of graphs with unique realizations \cite{bergJordan, GenGlobalRigidity}.
+Furthermore, inductive methods also appear in the study of special classes of frameworks, for example Schulze's work on symmetric frameworks \cite{BS3}, and Nixon, Owen and Power's exploration of frameworks supported on surfaces embedded in $\mathbb R^3$ \cite{Nixon}.
+The inductive methods presented in the paper may be useful to prove other results about periodic frameworks.